 Structured content.
 Intelligent content.
 Adaptive content.
 These three terms all (kind of) mean the same thing.
 It's content that has been engineered to be reusable, structured, format-free and machine-readable.
 In this article, we’ll go deep into what these terms mean.

 Labels aside, what's important is that structured, machine-readable content can set content wranglers free to create.
 How?
-Working with structured content means spending less time copy-pasting, searching through content and last-minute formatting, and more time doing creative and impactful tasks.
-You can leave the handcrafting for your next scrapbooking project.
+Working with structured content means spending less time copy-pasting, searching through content, or last-minute formatting.
+That leaves more time to do creative and impactful content creation.
+Leave the handcrafting for your next scrapbooking project.

 What is machine-readable content?